Streampunk/nodencl/README.md

 OpenCL buffers allow data to be exchanged between the Node.JS program and the execution context of the Open CL kernel, managing either the transfer of data between system RAM and graphics RAM or the sharing of virtual memory between devices.
 Once created, the data buffer is wrapped in a Node.JS Buffer object that can be used like any other.
 When the OpenCL program is executed, nodencl takes care of passing the data to and from kernel device.

 To create a data buffer, use the `context.createBuffer()` method of the context object returned by `nodencl.createContext()`.
-This returns a promise that resolves to an object that includes a method to access a buffer of the requested size and type.
+This returns a promise that resolves to a buffer of the requested size and type.
 For example, within the body of an ES6 _async_ function:

 ```Javascript
 let input = await context.createBuffer(65536, 'readonly');